Lords of the Manor Upper Slaughter, Cotswolds

 - Complimentary 1 pm late check out

-- For stays of 2+ nights recieve 2 tickets to either Sudeley Castle or Batsford Arboretum per stay (please check local opening times)
+- For stays of 2+ nights receive 2 tickets to either Sudeley Castle or Batsford Arboretum per stay (please check local opening times)

-- For stays of 3 nights+ recieve one afternoon tea for two
+- For stays of 3 nights+ receive one afternoon tea for two

 There are 2 special offers to choose from for this hotel.

 - Renowned award-winning restaurant